• Recipes

 Storage

-Remember to bring them back to room temperature before eating to enjoy their full flavor.
+Store Pixie Tangerines at room temperature for up to a week or in the refrigerator for up to three weeks.
+Bring them to room temperature before eating to enjoy their full flavor.

 Freezing

-2. Place the segment pieces in a single layer on a baking sheet lined with parchment paper.
+2. Place in a single layer on a baking sheet lined with parchment paper.

-Frozen Pixie Tangerines can be used for the best quality within 6-12 months.
-They are excellent for smoothies, desserts, or other recipes that call for citrus fruit.
+Frozen Pixie Tangerines can be used within 6-12 months for smoothies, desserts, or other recipes.

 Origins

-The Pixie Tangerine is a product of open pollination between the King and Dancy Mandarins.
-The pixie tangerine growers was first introduced to the United States in 1882 and is a large, fragrant fruit with a thick rind.
+Pixie Tangerines are a product of open pollination between King and Dancy Mandarins.
+The Pixie Tangerine was introduced to the U.S. in 1882 and has since been cultivated in the Ojai Valley.

 Pixie Tangerine-Themed Dishes and Beverages

-They are seedless, easy to peel, and have a unique sweet, tangy flavor compared to other tangerines.
+• Difference from Regular Tangerines: Pixie Tangerines are seedless, easy to peel, and have a unique sweet, tangy flavor.

 Posts To Visit